astro4dev/OAD-Data-Science-Toolkit/Teaching Materials/Machine Learning/Supervised Learning/Courses/Astrophysical Machine Learning/README.md

 # Astrophysical Machine Learning

-This is a directed study course written and tought by [Dr. Shea Brown](http://webusers.astro.umn.edu/~brown/) at the [University of Iowa](https://uiowa.edu/).
+This is a directed study course written and taught by [Dr. Shea Brown](http://webusers.astro.umn.edu/~brown/) at the [University of Iowa](https://uiowa.edu/).

 The course introduces the basics of the python programming language, machine-learning, and astrophysical image processing.